Skip to content

 Step 1: Configure Sumo Logic to Receive OTLP Data

-1. Navigate to Settings > Connections > Add Collector
+1. Navigate to Settings > Connections > Add Collector.

-2. Type this for Name: Realm OTLP
+Name: Realm OTLP

-3. Copy the OTLP Endpoint URL
+3. Copy the OTLP Endpoint URL.

-• Helps separate Realm Security logs from other existing data pipelines.
+4. Create a New Partition (Recommended) — this helps separate Realm Security logs from other existing data pipelines.

 Step 2: Create a Destination in Realm for Sumo Logic

-1. Navigate to Destinations > Add Destination
+1. Navigate to Destinations > Add Destination.

-3. Under Destinations, select Add New Source
+2. Under Destinations, select Add New Source.

-• Connect the relevant log source (e.g., FortiGate, Azure, etc.) to the Sumologic destination
+• Connect the relevant log source (e.g., FortiGate, Azure, etc.) to the Sumologic destination.

-• Choose Sumologic output feed
+• Choose the Sumologic output feed.

-• Paste the OTLP Endpoint URL copied earlier
+• Paste the OTLP Endpoint URL copied earlier.

-Step 3: Add fields in Sumo Logic
+Step 3: Add Fields in Sumo Logic

 Add field